cfazilleau/CFaz.dev/content/en/posts/dont-break-the-sausage.md

 {{< zooom src="/dont-break-the-sausage/sidebyside.png" >}}

-Don't break the sausage was awarded the Creativity prize at the end of the week, and has been offered the opportunity to be published by webedia games.
+Don't break the sausage was awarded the Originality prize at the end of the week, and has been offered the opportunity to be published by webedia games.

 {{< image src = "/dont-break-the-sausage/award.png" >}}